-(Ref.: 11 Miss.
-Admin.
-Code Pt.
-2, R. 6.3.A(3)(c)(1)., 40 CFR 60.19(c), 61.10(g), and 63.10(a)(5))
+(Ref.: 40 CFR 60.19(c), 61.10(g), and 63.10(a)(5); Subpart A)

 5.A.5 Except as otherwise specified herein, the permittee shall report all deviations from permit requirements, including those attributable to upsets, the probable cause of such deviations, and any corrective actions or preventive measures taken.
-Said report shall be made within five (5) working days of the time the deviation began.
+The report shall be made within five (5) working days of the time the deviation began.